mmrrqq/densecap-pytorch/README.md

 The training and validation folds are defined in [this link](https://github.com/snaredataset/snare) repository which per default should be cloned in the parent directory to '../'.
 The ShapeNetSem screenshot data can be retrieved from [this link](https://shapenet.cs.stanford.edu/shapenet/obj-zip/ShapeNetSem.v0/models-screenshots.zip) and by default should be extracted to `../snare/data/`.
 If your configuration varies, just set the `--snare-annotations-path` and `snare-screenshots-path` arguments respectively.

-## Pre training
+## Pre-training
-Please see the original README below for training on Visual Genome.
-We provide a pre trained version here (WO LINK?)
+We provide a pre trained version here

 The pre-trained version includes a model checkpoint `<name>.pth.tar`, a `config.json` and the preprocessed data, containing the token dictionaries in `VG-regions-dicts-lite.pkl` which we will use for finetuning.
+Please extract the files and place `VG-regions-dicts-lite.pkl` in `./data/` and model checkpoint and config to `./model_params/`.

+If you want to perform pre-training for yourself, please consult the sections *Pre-process* and *Start Training* of the original README below to pre-process the visual genome data for pre-training.

 ## Fine tuning on SNARE
 Fine tuning is started using the `snare_eval.py` script by providing the `--train` argument flag.
 The following arguments are relevant for fine tuning: